 bio

 Ruth Owens is a figurative painter and video artist from the southern United States.
 She is represented by the Ferrara Showman Gallery, and belongs to the artist collective, “The Front,” both in New Orleans.
-Owens’ work preserves and contributes to the Black archive by using personal super-8 film references from the 1960’s in her work.
-She was invited to participate in the Prospect.6 Triennial showcasing a video installation and exhibited a solo show at the Ohr-O’Keefe Museum of Art in the summer of 2024.
+Her work explores the entanglement of culture and the natural environment from a Black feminist lens.

 Photo by Jonathan Treviesa